 2024 UFL College Draft Set for Wednesday, July 17

-ARLINGTON, Texas - The United Football League will hold its 2024 UFL College Draft on Wednesday, July 17, at 11 a.m.
-ET.
-Teams will select from over 12,000 draft-eligible players.
+ARLINGTON, Texas - The United Football League will hold its 2024 UFL College Draft on Wednesday, July 17 at 10 am ET.
+UFL teams will be selecting from more than 12,000 draft-eligible players.

 Information regarding player eligibility and draft information regarding the 2024 UFL College Draft are listed below:

-- All players who sign a UFL contract, including players who remain under contract from the 2024 season, will have an "NFL Out" until December 31, 2024.
+All players who sign a UFL contract, including players who remain under contract from the 2024 season, will have an "NFL Out" during the NFL season

 The draft will consist of 10 rounds with order selection as follows: